themmyloluwaa/100DaysOfGrowth/readme.md

 - I read chapter 7 of the automate the boring stuff book where I learnt how to work with regular expression in python using the re module.
 Al makes regex look so attractive and it was fun reading this chapter.
 I still don't know how some engineers have all the snytax offhand.
 Amazing people.
 - I learnt about static and mirror pods in k8s, finally understood the role of daemonsets and how they work.
 Learnt a lot about pod scheduling on worker nodes in the cluster using nodeSelector, node affinity and anti affinity.
 - Made some progress on the post page of the web application i'm working on.
 Frontend is hard, really really hard! phew.

+### Day 39

+- I solved the house robber 2 problem.
+I was able to break down the problem and identiy the pattern that made it inherently different from the house robber 1 problem.
+Doing this made it easy to solve the major problem.
+- I finally understood how to solve the find the shortest path in a 2D dungeon thanks to the pair programming session with @wolemercy.
+- I learnt about hashmap data structure and the underlying data structure.
+How the hash can be calculated and how to resolve collision.
+I would be revising this tomorrow.
+- Today in my #kubernetes study, I learnt about ReplicaController, ReplicaSet and Deployment and how they are different and which to use when to use them.
+I also learnt about scaling and practiced horizontal scaling and vertical scaling.
+The next step would be to learn how to automate this.
+I also learnt about the record feature of each deployment in #kubernetes.
+- Finally, I set up the web app project with cypress.io for testing.
+I love writing tests just as much as I love building.